Published at 2019, January 28th

 Is A Plane More Polluting Than A Car?
 It Depends On The Assumptions

-In the end, if we use vehicle occupation assumptions different from EEA’s study we’ll get other figures.
-Therefore, we shouldn’t say will all certainty this means of transport is better than that.
+In the end, if we use vehicle occupation assumptions different from the ones at EEA’s study we’ll get different figures.
+Therefore, we shouldn’t say with all certainty this means of transport is better than that.
 It really depends on assumptions such as distance or number of passenger.
 But other variables can make a difference too.

-Recent studies Say Cars Are On Average As Polluting (Or More) Than Planes
+Recent Studies Show Cars Are On Average As Polluting (Or More) Than Planes

-On the side of more recent studies, it is generally agreed that a plane isn’t necessarily the most polluting means of transportation.
+Recent studies seem to generally agree that a plane isn’t necessarily the most polluting means of transportation.
 That’s why it’s also being said a car pollutes just as much, and often even more than a plane over equivalent distances.
 For example, a study by the University of Michigan Transportation Research Institute states the energy intensity of car transportation is on average 57% higher than air transports.
-In other words, a car emits more CO2 than average planes because they consume more energy to transport the same amount of passengers.
+In other words, a car emits more CO2 than the average planes because they consume more energy to transport the same amount of passengers.

-As well, according to the International Council on Clean Transportation (ICCT), on average, on a long journey, a car with 2 people emits few more CO2 than if these two people had flown.
+As well, according to the International Council on Clean Transportation (ICCT), on average, on a long journey, a car with 2 people emits a little more CO2 than if these two people had flown.
 And a car with 3 people emits on average only 15% less than if the 3 had made the same trip by plane.
-Of course, the analogy can only be justified on comparable distances: it is obvious no one will make New York – Sydney by car.
+Of course, the analogy can only be justified for comparable distances: it is obvious no one will make New York – Sydney by car.